 The past 30 years have brought a lot of change to the Provincial Court of Alberta, with the recognition that the traditional adversarial process is not necessarily the most appropriate for every process or for every population.
-As a result, different special courts have been set to deal with cases in a therapeutic and culturally appropriate manner.
+As a result, different specialized courts have been set to deal with cases in a therapeutic and culturally appropriate manner.

 Mental Health Court